School food

 The government is looking for businesses to sponsor its flagship free breakfast club scheme and support schools “make a greater impact”, with chosen partners getting “promotional rights” in return.

 The free breakfast clubs are being piloted in 750 primary schools across England.
-However nearly 80 “early adopters” dropping out before the start of the trial amid concerns a lack of funding could leave them out of pocket.
+However nearly 80 “early adopters” dropped out before the start of the trial amid concerns a lack of funding could leave them out of pocket.

 Government is now considering offers from food providers to enable participating schools to “maximise the value of their food spending through deals” and ensure securing meals is as “easy, reliable and flexible as possible”, tender documents show.